Thomas-Gelf/rubygem-rh_entitlement/README.md

-# RH Subscription
+# RH Entitlement

-This Ruby Gem helps to extract information (especially repository URLs) from your RedHat certificates.
+This Ruby Gem helps to extract information (especially repository URLs) from your RedHat entitlement certificates.
 This is helpful when dealing with multiple RH subscriptions and the requirement to figure out which certificate / which ID to use for what repository.

 ## Installation